96georgezhou/process-scheduling-algorithms/README.md

 # Summary
-In my Operating Systems class (CSS 430), our homework 2 assignment was to implement process scheduling algorithms on top of the school's ThreadOS.
+In my Operating Systems class (CSS 430), we were assigned to implement process scheduling algorithms on top of the school’s ThreadOS.
 ThreadOS is an emulated operating system based in Java.
 It was built by the school to help students conceptualize the operations that go on at the OS-level of the computer.

 This assignment implements two process scheduling algorithms on top of ThreadOS.
 The names of the algorithms are the Round Robin and the Multi-Level Feedback Queue.
 There are a set of test programs that get called to simulate the variable times that some process take to complete execution.
 At the end of each algorithm section, I present screenshots of the results so that you can see how long each process took to complete execution, etc.